 Enacted in 1976 during the Cold War, ITAR is primarily a means to provide the U.S. Government with necessary information on which companies are involved with certain manufacturing and exporting activities.
 ITAR regulations cover many different aspects of manufacturing, but the most important edict that must be followed is ensuring that all information and material related to U.S. defense and military-related technologies is only shared with U.S. Persons unless otherwise authorized by the Department of State.

-Unless we at EVS receive specific instructions to the contrary, all dimensions/tolerances are to be applied before finish.
+Unless we at EVS receive specific instructions to the contrary, all dimensions/tolerances are to be applied before finishing.

 |Edge to Bend across 1 or 2 bends||+/- .010|